beads89/roboger-project/README.md

 Test: "It should replace any '3' with 'Won't you be my neighbor?' and any '2' with 'Boop!'"
 Code: roboTranslate(5):
 Expected Output: expect(roboTranslate(5)).toEqual([0, 1, "Boop!", "Won't you be my neighbor?", 4, 5])

+Test: "It should replace any '3' with 'Won't you be my neighbor?', any '2' with 'Boop!' and any '1' with 'Beep!'"
+Code: roboTranslate(5):
+Expected Output: expect(roboTranslate(5)).toEqual([0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5])